The Rolling Stones Museum: Background

-Franca is a fan since the band began.
-Even one of his cats is called Paint It Black, after the song with the same name (1966) of the Rolling Stones.
-He has travelled to around fifty concerts worldwide to see shows of them.
+Franca had been a fan since the band began and has travelled to around fifty concerts worldwide to see shows of them.
 The first one was in Milan in Italy.
 The band, which has given more than 1,700 concerts in 40 countries, has never played in Slovenia.
-The 50th anniversary in London, since the first concert of the Stones there, was celebrated at the museum by three hundred guests and a concert of Chris Jagger, the younger brother of band member Mick.
+The 50th anniversary celebration in London was celebrated at the museum by three hundred guests and a concert by Chris Jagger, the younger brother of band member Mick.

 The music television programme VH1 proclaimed the museum in 2013 one of the "10 Truly Insane Music Museums + Shrines."

 Collection

 The museum houses a collection of around 1,000 artifacts, among which the guitar pick that band member Keith Richards once threw to Franca during a show in Belgium.
-Furthermore, there are oil paintings, posters, photos, records, beer glasses, T-shirts, fan articles, magazines, newspaper articles, music instruments like a guitar with signatures, and other memorabilia.
+In addition, there are oil paintings, posters, photos, records, beer glasses, T-shirts, fan articles, magazines, newspaper articles, musical instruments such as a guitar with signatures, and other memorabilia.